 [W] robustness and process understanding, alright

-always great to talk to a montreal, especially a montrealer.
+always great to talk to a montrealer, especially a french-speaking one

 [W] hello again, if you have time, i have a clarification to ask